nennigb/amc2moodle/amc2moodle/amc2moodle/README.md

   -  Use enumerate and itemize (but without the tag `\item[tag]`)
   -  Automatically add an answer like *there is no good answer* if there is no good answer.
   -  Like in auto-multiple-choice, all answers are Shuffled by default, you can keep answers ordered by using `\begin{choices}[o]` or `\begin{responses}[o]`.
+  -  Pass some options or modify your tex file only for `amc2moodle` using "magic comments" (see below).
   -  Use `\AMCnumericChoices` to create moodle `numerical` question.
   -  Use `\AMCOpen` to create moodle `essay` question.
   -  Use `\QuestionIndicative` to create moodle `description` question.